Moscow Bolshevik Uprising

-Moscow Bolshevik Uprising is the armed uprising of the Bolsheviks in Moscow, from October 25 (November 7) to 2 (15) November 1917 during the October Revolution of Russia.
+The Moscow Bolshevik Uprising was the armed uprising of the Bolsheviks in Moscow, from 25 October (7 November) to 2 (15) November 1917 during the October Revolution of Russia.
 It was in Moscow in October where the most prolonged and bitter fighting unfolded.
-Some historians consider the fighting in Moscow as the beginning of the Civil War in Russia.
+Some historians consider the fighting in Moscow as the beginning of the Russian Civil War.

 Conditions on the Eve of the Uprising

-Following the overthrow of the monarchy, on June 25 of the same year, the Moscow Duma held its first elections.
+Following the overthrow of the monarchy in the February Uprising, on 25 June of the same year, the Moscow City Duma held its first elections.
 Seven parties participated in the election.
-117 seats, that is, over half, were members of the Socialist-Revolutionary Party.
+117 seats, that is, over half, were members of the Socialist Revolutionary Party.
 Of the 200 possible seats in the legislature, the Bolsheviks only elected 23 officials.
-In this new duma, the legislature was dominated by intellectuals, and for the first time, twelve of the seats in the duma were filled by women.
+In this new duma, the legislature was dominated by intellectuals, and for the first time, twelve of the seats in the Duma were filled by women.
 Vadim Rudnev, a local doctor, was elected to head the Duma during its second meeting.

-The Provisional Government of Russia initially planned elections to local government (zemstvos, city and district councils) and the Constituent Assembly on September 17.
+The Russian Provisional Government initially planned elections to local government (zemstvos, city and district councils) and the Constituent Assembly on 17 September.
 However, due to the complicated internal and external political situation, and delays in the regulatory framework, the elections were postponed.

 In preparation for the elections, Moscow was allocated to a special constituency.
-On September 1, the Moscow City duma adopted a resolution on the formation of 17 districts in Moscow (instead of 44 previously existing ones) and holding elections to the regional dumas.
+On 1 September, the Moscow City duma adopted a resolution on the formation of 17 districts in Moscow (instead of 44 previously existing ones) and holding elections to the regional dumas.
 The elections took place on 24 September.
 An absolute majority of seats in district dumas (359 seats out of 710) were received by representatives of the Bolshevik Party (51.5%); 26% of the seats were on the list of the Kadets Party and 14% of the Socialist Revolutionary Party.
 The district councils copied the city council in their organizational structure.

 By the end of October 1917, legitimate local self-governing bodies were formed in Moscow and the province as a result of democratic elections.
 In the second half of October, elections to the Constituent Assembly began in Moscow and its provinces.

-The September and October elections were held in the Moscow and Moscow District’s Soviets of Workers' Deputies.
-The Bolshevik Party won this election.
-However, in Moscow, unlike Petrograd, the Soviet of Workers' Deputies did not join the Council of Soldiers' Deputies, in which sympathy for the Socialist-Revolutionaries was strong.
+The September and October elections were held in the Moscow and Moscow District Soviets of Workers' Deputies.
+The Bolsheviks won this election.
+However, in Moscow, unlike Petrograd, the Soviet of Workers' Deputies did not join the Council of Soldiers' Deputies, in which sympathy for the Socialist Revolutionaries was strong.

 The Moscow Duma took steps to unite the two soviets.
 In this situation, the leadership of the Moscow Bolsheviks took a more cautious stance than the leadership of the Central Committee of the RSDLP (B) a few days before the insurrection, it opposed the armed seizure of power.